Roofing: Select the Best Defense for Your Climate

 Clay or concrete roof tiles would appear to have it all: good looks, fire resistance, and extreme durability.
 Recent innovations also address issues of stormwater management and enable cool roof capability.
 But the high cost of buying and installing masonry tile has relegated its use to regional styles and high-end housing.
 Since 2004, its share of the residential roofing market has shrunk in the U.S. but is growing steadily worldwide.

 Nonetheless, a quality tile roof that is installed over a heavy-duty underlayment and screwed to the roof deck (not just mortared) should last for decades—if not a century or two—before it’s time to remove them, replace the underlayment and put the tiles back on.
+Choose the underlayment with the longest warranty, and protect your tile investment.

 Unified Steel Stone Coated Steel Barrel Tiles.
 With the look of traditional tile roofing, products such as this BARREL-VAULT Tile - Barcelona, from Westlake Royal Roofing offer many of the advantages of tile: longevity, durability, fire resistance, as well as other perks.
 For example, they're walkable and relatively lightweight, making them fast and easy to install.